Lemon Tea: Benefits, How To Make, And Risks

 Here are some of the common varieties lemon tea:

-1. The classic hot lemon tea: It combines hot water, freshly squeezed lemon juice, and a dash of sweetener, typically honey or sugar, for a soothing and comforting brew.
+1. The classic hot lemon tea: It is ideal for colder days and combines hot water, freshly squeezed lemon juice, and a dash of sweetener, typically honey or sugar, for a soothing and comforting brew.

-2. Iced lemon tea: It offers a cool and refreshing twist, blending freshly brewed black or green tea with lemon slices, ice, and a touch of mint to invigorate the senses.
+2. Iced lemon tea: It offers a cool and refreshing twist, perfect for hot days, blending freshly brewed black or green tea with lemon slices, ice, and a touch of mint to invigorate the senses.

 4. Herbal lemon tea: It infuses unique fragrances and health benefits.
 Famous examples include lemon ginger or lemon chamomile tea.